 - 1. Is there such a thing as an ideal electoral system? - 2.
 Should referenda be banned? - 3.
 How important is the role that political parties play in modern liberal democracies? - 4.
 How can mainstream political parties in the West respond to populism? - 5.
-How dominant is the role of economic interests in Western liberal democracies? - 6.
+To what extent are classical liberal views still reflected in the modern practice of political economy in liberal democracies? - 6.
 Can groups other than political parties be legitimate and representative political actors? - 7.
-What relevance do political culture and tradition have for the resilience and success of a modern democracy? - 8.
-Is cultural diversity a problem for liberal democracies?
+'Samuel Huntington's Clash of Civilisation thesis provides a useful framework for understanding the role of political culture in world politics': Discuss - 8.
+Should we be optimistic or pessimistic about the future of democracy?